FallenWarrior2k/cardinal.py/README.md

 * `"log_level"`: Log level of the bot.
 Essentially dictates how "major" an event must be to get logged.
     The default level is `INFO`, which logs some informative messages like command invocations in addition to just errors.
     Other options are `WARNING`, `ERROR` and `FATAL`, which do what they say, as well as `DEBUG` which prints just about everything.
+* `"cogs"`: This is where cog-specific settings live.
+    Cogs are the modules/units of related code that provide most functionality, primarily commands.
+    - `"saucenao"`: Settings for the SauceNAO cog; permits customizing the way in which it interacts with the API.
+        + `"api_key"`: SauceNAO API key (see [here](https://saucenao.com/user.php?page=search-api)) used to authenticate requests against the API.
+        Can be empty, garbage, or not even present if you don't want to use the SauceNAO functionality, but this will cause all related commands to error out.

 After filling out the configuration, you will need to run the `upgrade_db.py` script, which creates the database tables needed for operation.